Kami-no/overlay/README.md

 #### Subsonic
 Subsonic is a complete, personal media streaming solution.
 Has premium features with subscription. http://www.subsonic.org/pages/index.jsp
 #### Madsonic
-Fork of Subsinic.
+Forked from Subsinic.
 Has more features but less intuitive interface.
 Has premium features with subscription, but you can get the key for free at the developer's forum. http://beta.madsonic.org/pages/index.jsp

 Extra dependancies:
 - **xmp** - Extended Module Player - used for transcoding http://xmp.sourceforge.net/;